 You can apply for an IDP by in branch at selected Post Office branches.
 From February 2018 the AA and RAC were no longer permitted to issue IDPs.

 The IDP costs £5.50 plus postage/handling fees.
+You will need your full driving licence, valid passport and a passport photo.

 In the situation that the UK leaves the EU in a ‘no deal’ scenario then the Government has said that the recognition of driving licences between the UK and EU may end.